Kronuz/Xapiand/docs/_docs/reference-guide/schemas.md

 ## [Explicit Types](explicit-types)

-You know more about your data than {{ site.name }} can guess, so while dynamic typing can be useful to get started, at some point you will want to specify your own explicit types.
+You know more about your data than Xapiand can guess, so while dynamic typing can be useful to get started, at some point you will want to specify your own explicit types.